-In 2022 two black bears were harvested (Table 3).
-This amounts to 11 black bears being harvested in the past 27 years.
+Between 2018 and 2021 only one black bear was harvested (Table 3).
+This is only the ninth black bear to be harvested in the past 27 years.
 Black bears are relatively rare in the Mackenzie Mountains, generally occurring south of 63°00'N.